Klark007/CameraPlacement/README.md

 vcpckg installation

 #### Vcpckg Installation
-Most Dependencies are managed by `vcpkg` due to cross-platform requirements.
+Most Dependencies are managed by `vcpkg`.
 Check in the command prompt if you have vcpckg installed:

 ``where vcpckg``